 Nancy Kirui is an electrical and electronics engineer graduate of Moi University.
 She currently works as a Rig maintenance engineer.
 She is a member of IEK and serves as a council member for IEK South Rift.
 Nancy is a wife and a mother of two.

 A: The number of ladies graduating in engineering is relatively low.
-Perhaps more mentorship is required at high school level.
+Perhaps more mentorship is required at the high school level.

 A: Engineering is solving society’s problems using invention to bring a positive impact to our communities.

 A: Go for it.
-YES you can.
+YES, you can.